opentimestamps/opentimestamps-client/README.md

     $ ./ots stamp README.md
     Submitting to remote calendar https://a.pool.opentimestamps.org
     Submitting to remote calendar https://b.pool.opentimestamps.org
+    Submitting to remote calendar https://a.pool.eternitywall.com

-You'll see that `README.md.ots` has been created with the aid of two remote calendars.
+You'll see that `README.md.ots` has been created with the aid of three remote calendars.
 We can't verify it immediately however:

     $ ./ots verify README.md.ots
     Assuming target filename is 'README.md'
-    Calendar https://alice.btc.calendar.opentimestamps.org: No timestamp found
-    Calendar https://bob.btc.calendar.opentimestamps.org: No timestamp found
+    Calendar https://alice.btc.calendar.opentimestamps.org: Pending confirmation in Bitcoin blockchain Calendar https://bob.btc.calendar.opentimestamps.org: Pending confirmation in Bitcoin blockchain Calendar https://finney.calendar.eternitywall.com: Pending confirmation in Bitcoin blockchain

 It takes a few hours for the timestamp to get confirmed by the Bitcoin blockchain; we're not doing one transaction per timestamp.